The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 Hawaii’s only break laws pertain to nursing mothers and minors.

-Employers in Hawaii must provide reasonable break time for nursing mothers to express milk for the first 1 year after the child is born.
-The breaks must be provided each time the employee has a need to express milk.
+Employers in Hawaii must provide reasonable break time for nursing mothers to express milk for the child’s first year.
+The employer must provide a break each time the employee needs to express milk.

 Employers must also provide a private location that is not the restroom for the employee to express milk.

 Employers must post notice of this law in a conspicuous place and use other means to inform employees of this right.

 Small employers, those with 20 or fewer employees, who can show an undue hardship and be exempt from the requirements of the law.

 Idaho does not have any meal or break requirements.